 They serve different purposes and have a completely different audience.

 Bad profile pictures send a bad message and it costs members dearly.
 If a prospective employer lines up two prospects, the one with the better profile picture will have an immediate advantage.

-Many LinkedIn members aren't even of the damage to their image in the marketplace a bad photo creates
+Many LinkedIn members aren't even of the damage to their image in the marketplace a bad photo creates.

 No photo at all says there is something wrong.